owenshi2/AI-for-Elderly/README.md

 In terminal 2, run 'node server.js' to start backend server

+Then click 'run python code' button to start the chatbot

 It's kinda unstable so mess around with it and wait for it I guess...